Konstantinos Bellios: Life

 Konstantinos' father, Alexandros, left Blatsi for Constantinople.
 Konstantinos and his older brother Stefanos received their first education at Vlasti, but later left for Constantinople, where they continued their studies.
 In 1812, Konstantinos and Stefanos accompanied the newly appointed hospodar (ruler) of Wallachia, Ioannis Karatzas, to his province.
-The brothers settled at the Wallachian capital Iasi, where Stefanos rose to become the logothete (minister) of Justice.
+The brothers settled at the Wallachian capital Bucharest, where Stefanos rose to become the logothete (minister) of Justice.
 Konstantinos Bellios acquired a thorough education at the Greek gymnasium of Iasi, and began his career in commerce and finance.
 Eventually, he settled in Vienna, where, on 24 February 1817, Emperor Francis I of Austria ennobled him as Baron von Bellios.

 Following the establishment of the independent Kingdom of Greece, he spent much of his fortune in donations and beneficent works "to assist and be of use to my homeland at a time when it is beginning to rise again".
 His benefactions include: